-- the timing, progress and reporting of results of our current trials of mavorixafor, including our global Phase 3 clinical trial in patients with Warts, Hypogammaglobulinemia, Infections, and Myelokathexis, or WHIM, syndrome, our Phase 1b clinical trial in combination with ibrutinib in patients with Waldenström's macroglobulinemia, or Waldenström's, and our Phase 1b clinical trial as monotherapy in patients with Severe Congenital Neutropenia, or SCN; - the initiation, timing, design, progress, and results of our current and future preclinical studies and clinical trials of X4P-002 and X4P-003 or any of our other product candidates or our research and development programs that we pursue; - our expectations regarding the impact of the ongoing COVID-19 pandemic, included the expected duration of disruption and immediate and long-term impact and effect on our business and operations; - the diversion of healthcare resources away from the conduct of clinical trials as a result of the ongoing COVID-19 pandemic, including the diversion of hospitals serving as our clinical trial sites and of hospital staff or independent physicians supporting the conduct of our clinical trials; - the interruption of key clinical trial activities, such as clinical trial site monitoring, due to limitations on travel, quarantines or social distancing protocols imposed or recommended by federal or state governments, employers and others in connection with the ongoing COVID-19 pandemic; - the potential benefits that may be derived from any of our product candidates;
+• the timing, progress and reporting of results of our current trials of mavorixafor, including our global Phase 3 clinical trial in patients with Warts, Hypogammaglobulinemia, Infections, and Myelokathexis ("WHIM"), syndrome, our Phase 1b clinical trial in combination with ibrutinib in patients with Waldenström's

-- the timing of and our ability to obtain and maintain regulatory approval of our existing product candidates or any product candidates that we may develop in the future, and any related restrictions, limitations, or warnings in the label of any approved product candidates: - our plans to research, develop, manufacture and commercialize our product candidates; - the timing of our regulatory filings for our product candidates, along with regulatory developments in the United States and other foreign countries; - the size and growth potential of the markets for our product candidates, if approved, and the rate and degree of market acceptance of our product candidates, including reimbursement that may be received from payors; - the benefits of U.S. Food and Drug Administration, or FDA, and European Commission designations, including, without limitation, Fast Track, Orphan Drug and Breakthrough Therapy; - our commercialization, marketing and manufacturing capabilities and strategy; - our ability to attract and retain qualified employees and key personnel; - our competitive position; - our expectations regarding our ability to obtain and maintain intellectual property protection; - the success of competing therapies that are or may become available; - our estimates and expectations regarding future operations, financial position, revenues, costs, expenses, uses of cash, capital requirements or our need for additional financing; - our ability to raise additional capital; and - our strategies, prospects, plans, expectations or objectives.
+- macroglobulinemia ("Waldenström's"), and our Phase 1b clinical trial as monotherapy in patients with severe congenital Neutropenia ("SCN") and chronic neutropenia disorders; - the initiation, timing, design, progress, and results of our current and future preclinical studies and clinical trials of X4P-002 and X4P-003 or any of our other product candidates or our research and development programs that we pursue; - the impact of the ongoing COVID-19 pandemic on our business, operations, strategy, goals and anticipated timelines; - the diversion of healthcare resources away from the conduct of clinical trials as a result of the ongoing COVID-19 pandemic and its variants, including the diversion of hospitals serving as our clinical trial sites and of hospital staff or independent physicians supporting the conduct of our clinical trials: - the interruption of key clinical trial activities, such as clinical trial site monitoring, due to limitations on travel, quarantines or social distancing protocols imposed or recommended by federal or state governments, employers and others in connection with the ongoing COVID-19 pandemic; - the potential benefits, including clinical utility, that may be derived from any of our product candidates; - the timing of and our ability to obtain and maintain regulatory approval of our existing product candidates or any product candidates that we may develop in the future, and any related restrictions, limitations, or warnings in the label of any approved product candidates; - our plans to research, develop, manufacture and commercialize our product candidates; - the timing of our regulatory filings for our product candidates, along with regulatory developments in the United States and other foreign countries: - the size and growth potential of the markets for our product candidates, if approved, and the rate and degree of market acceptance of our product candidates, including reimbursement that may be received from payors; - the benefits of U.S. Food and Drug Administration and European Commission designations, including, without limitation, Fast Track, Orphan Drug and Breakthrough Therapy; - our commercialization, marketing and manufacturing capabilities and strategy; - our ability to attract and retain qualified employees and key personnel; - our competitive position and the development of and projections relating to our competitors or our industry; - our expectations regarding our ability to obtain and maintain intellectual property protection; - the success of competing therapies that are or may become available; - our estimates and expectations regarding future operations, financial position, revenues, costs, expenses, uses of cash, capital requirements or our need for additional financing; - our plans to in-license, acquire, develop and commercialize additional product candidates; - the impact of laws and regulations; - · our plans to identify additional product candidates with significant commercial potential that are consistent with our commercial objectives; - our ability to raise additional capital; and - our strategies, prospects, plans, expectations or objectives.